-If you want to completely isolate your network from the Internet or if you need to replace it with a custom route, you can delete the default route:
+If you want to completely isolate your network from the internet or if you need to replace the default route with a custom route, you can delete the default route:

 IPv4 and IPv6: If you delete the default route and do not replace it, packets destined to IP ranges that are not covered by other routes are dropped.

 Subnet routes are system-generated routes that define paths to resources like VMs and internal load balancers in a VPC network.